ZeBraHack0/FrequencyRanking/README.md

 The script analyzes token frequency distribution across `num_lines` of the SlimPajama corpus and saves the most frequent tokens (as specified by `vocab_size`) to the corresponding directory in `fr-index`.
 Copy the generated token-frequency files to the corresponding FR-Spec model folder to enable their use in your experiments.

+**🌟Welcome:** We encourage you to upload your processed vocabulary for different models to HuggingFace (model name suffixed with ​FR-Spec).

 ### Run Evaluation

 All scripts for evaluation are located in the `scripts` folder.
 Here we use Llama-3-8B-Instruct as an example: